ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 adds Fluent and MAPDL participants, the ``analysis_control``, ``solution_control``, and ``output_control`` objects are created with reasonable default values.
 For more information, see the following output from the ``print_state`` command.
-Ellipses (``...``) appear where details are ommitted from the output.
+Ellipses (``...``) appear where details are omitted from the output.

 .. code-block:: python